 Uchikake are a highly formal Kimono worn by a bride or during a stage performance.
 Uchikake are elaborately decorated with embroideries, often stiched in fine gold or silver thread.
 The robe is generally coloured a brilliant red and is designed to be worn open over the top of a regular Kimono in the style of a coat.
 Uchikake are designed to drag on the floor and the hem of the robe is often stuffed and padded to accentuate the way it falls.

-A Yakuta is an unlined summer Kimono made from cotton or polyester.
+A Yukata is an unlined summer Kimono made from cotton or polyester.
 Because Yukata are less formal than other styles of Kimono they have become very popular amongst both men and women.
-Yakuta were traditionally worn whilst visiting hot springs or for summer activities such as walking or watching fireworks festivals.
+Yukata were traditionally worn whilst visiting hot springs or for summer activities such as walking or watching fireworks festivals.

 Couple Wearing Yukata for a Summer Walk